WuChao-2024/rdk_en_wuc_check_fork/docs/toolchain_development/expert/advanced_content.md

     q_scale: Union[float, Tensor] = 1.0 / 128.0,
 ) -> QTensor:
 ```

-`swing` is the format of YUV, with options "full" and "studio".
-To align with the YUV data format of BPU, **please set `swing` to "full"**.
+To align with BPU's YUV format, **set `swing` to "full"`**.
-`mean` and `std` are the normalization mean and standard deviation used for training RGB images, which support both list and torch.Tensor input types, and support normalization parameters for single channel or three channels.
-For example, if your normalization mean is \[128, 0, -128\], you can pass in a list \[128., 0., -128.\] or torch.tensor(\[128., 0., -128.\]).
-`q_scale` is the scale value used by QuantStub during quantization training.
-It supports both float and torch.Tensor data types.

-The operator performs the following operations:
+The operator adjusts the input according to the following steps:

-1. Convert the input image to RGB format according to the conversion formula corresponding to the given `swing`.
+1. Converts the image to RGB using the formula corresponding to the given `swing`.
-2. Normalize the RGB image using the given `mean` and `std`.
+2. Normalizes the RGB image using provided `mean` and `std`.
-3. Quantize the RGB image using the given `q_scale`.
+3. Quantizes the RGB image using the given `q_scale`.

-Since this operator includes the quantization operation on the RGB image, after inserting this operator, you need to manually change the scale parameter of the QuantStub in your model to 1.

-The deployment model after inserting this operator is shown in the following figure:

 ![yuv1](./image/expert/yuv1.svg)

-:::caution CAUTION
+:::caution Caution

-This operator is for deployment only and should not be used during training.
+**Note**: This operator is designed specifically for deployment and should not be used during training.
 :::

-#### Usage

-After quantization training using RGB images, you need to:
+#### Insertion of the Operator

+To integrate this operator into your model, follow these steps after QAT model conversion:

-1. Get the scale value used by the QuantStub during quantization training and the normalization parameters used for RGB images.
+1. Retrieve the scale value from the QuantStub and the normalization parameters used during training.
-2. Use the `convert_fx` interface to convert the qat model to a quantized model.
+2. Convert the QAT model to a quantized model using `convert_fx`.
-3. Insert the `centered_yuv2rgb` operator after the QuantStub in the model.
-The operator needs to be passed the parameters obtained in step 1.
+3. Insert the `centered_yuv2rgb` operator after the QuantStub, providing the gathered parameters.
-4. Modify the `scale` parameter of the QuantStub to 1.
+4. Manually set the QuantStub's `scale` parameter to 1.

-Example:
+Here's an example:

 ```python
 import torch